 If you use your accusation tone, this might come across as you are blaming them, rather than trying to understand what happened.
 Explain why you are asking and how that makes you feel.

 Of course, not all situations will necessarily have your feelings as an example, so just letting them know the reason why you are asking is enough.

 3. Your tone of voice

-Have you ever heard the expression of “is not what you say but how you say it”?
+Have you ever heard the expression “is not what you say but how you say it”?

-Well, you can be saying one thing that sounds pretty apologetic in your head, but the way you are saying it, it makes it sound like an accusation.
+Well, you can be saying one thing that sounds pretty apologetic in your head, but the way you are saying, it makes it sound like an accusation.
 That’s because our brain can identify tones of voice.